SmonFtwi/salaryprediction-/README.md

 # salaryprediction-
-this project a machine learning model that predict the salary based on age and education level
+This project is a machine learning model that predicts  salaries based on age and education level